NotAPenguin0/Andromeda/Roadmap.md

 ## Farther future

 - [ ] Raytraced rendering backend
-  - Also add "hybrid" backend that only uses raytracing for specific tasks
-    - This will most likely be the default backend.
   - Full raytraced backend should probably not be real-time and only update at certain intervals.